Sunflower Seed Flour

-To make: Use raw, hulled sunflower seeds, NOT roasted, as the flavor will be too strong.
+To make: Use raw, hulled sunflower seeds, NOT roasted, as the flavor will be too heavy.
 Using a coffee grinder, place seeds to maximum line and grind for about 30 seconds.
 Check consistency and see if it is fine enough.
 If not, grind for another few seconds.
 Do not grind more than 60 seconds, as sunflower seeds eventually turn into sunflower seed butter.